ghostinator/NpsMfaHealthConsole.ps1/README.md

 2. Set the **Lookback (Minutes)** (default is 30).
 3. Click **Analyze Auth Flow**.
 4.  **The Result:** A merged timeline showing exactly where authentication failed (e.g., "MFA Challenge Sent" followed by "Access Denied" or "NPS Discard").
+    * **Detail View:** Click any row to see the raw log message in a scrollable text box below.

 ### 3. Certificates Tab
 Manage the self-signed certificates used by the extension to talk to Azure.